Past activities & Achievements

 Two thermotolerant ND vaccines, which are easy to transport and administer to poultry, were among the most successful product development outputs funded during the first years of GALVmed.
 A LaSota strain vaccine, manufactured in India, and an I-2 strain vaccine, made in Morocco, Uganda and South Africa for the African market, are already in widespread use in both regions.
 The relative thermotolerance of these vaccines means that they are suitable for the rural environment, where maintaining a cold chain is particularly challenging; their delivery as ocular drops means that they can easily be administered by village-based vaccinators or farmers themselves.
 Through our partners, about 170 million doses have been sold.
 As part of the goal, to make ND vaccines more available in resource-poor settings in LMICs, GALVmed supported the registration of an ND I2 vaccine in South Africa, which will be followed by dossier submission to Kenya, Uganda and Ethiopia.

-We have also funded the development of a fast-dissolving tablet form of the vaccine and are facilitating transfer of the technology to commercial partners, which could make this much-needed vaccine even easier to deliver to smallholder farmers in remote areas.
+We have also funded the development of a fast-dissolving tablet form of the vaccine and are facilitating transfer of the technology to commercial partners, which could make this much-needed vaccine even easier to deliver to small-scale livestock producers in remote areas.

 To offer field use advice on Newcastle Disease (ND) vaccine storage conditions and vaccination programs, we have conducted several laboratory-based projects.
 In one such project, the duration of immunity of live and inactivated vaccines against ND was compared in chickens up to one year following vaccination.
 In other studies, the stability of inactivated and live ND vaccines, which are used in village chickens in Africa, was tested by storing them at high temperatures (35°C to 37°C) before vaccination or before titration in the lab.
 In addition, GALVmed has been funding experimental work to assess a novel vaccine diluent technology as potential tool to produce a liquid formulation of ND vaccine with improved stability and shelf-life.